esnet-security/scram-client/README.md

 ### Client Initialization

 The UUID can either be assigned by the SCRAM administrator or a client can register itself using the API.
-A registered client still needs to have the SCRAM administrator approve the block action for that client.
+A registered client still needs to have the SCRAM administrator authorize the client.

 Auto-registration:
 ```